jadentheprogrammer06/custom-autoinstall-linux/README.md

   4. **Keep ```install-update-script.sh``` somewhere safe if you want to use it to update or remove your local install in the future.**
   * I recommend moving ```install-update-script.sh``` and/or ```custom-autoinstall-linux``` to an external hard drive for convenience sake when installing the program on a new computer or fresh Ubuntu install so you can get full usage out of your devices.
-  * If you know how you can manually install the program and modify it as you wish.

 ---------------------------------------------------